dcbaker/cython/docs/src/userguide/memoryviews.rst

 Python buffer support
 =====================

-Cython memoryviews support nearly all objects exporting the interface of Python `new style buffers`_.
+Cython0 memoryviews support nearly all objects exporting the interface of Python `new style buffers`_.
 This is the buffer interface described in `PEP 3118`_.
 NumPy arrays support this interface, as do :ref:`view_cython_arrays`.
-The "nearly all" is because the Python buffer interface allows the *elements* in the data array to themselves be pointers; Cython memoryviews do not yet support this.
+The "nearly all" is because the Python buffer interface allows the *elements* in the data array to themselves be pointers; Cython0 memoryviews do not yet support this.

 .. _view_memory_layout: